graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

 tbb::blocked_range<size_t>(0, n, grain_size);
 ```

-However, beware that the best grain size on one machine might not be the best on another, so use this option carefully.
+However, beware that the best grain size on one machine might not be the best on another, so use this option cautiously.

 ## Different Blocked Range Templates